jimmyli97/human-essentials-wiki/Application-Overview.md

 **Adjustment** - When a diaper bank has to make a change to its on-hand inventory totals, it creates an adjustment.
 A single adjustment can record the change of quantities for multiple different kinds of items.
 These adjustments create a record internally for transaction and are the only interface for an organization to make direct changes to their inventories.
 They are internally modeled as `Adjustment`.

-**Canonical Item** - This is the abstract base type for an Item object, and is used as the source of replication when a new organization is created.
-Every Item must inherit from a Canonical Item.
-Canonical Items create an implicit common language that can be used across both DiaperBase and PartnerBase.
+**Base Item** - This is the abstract base type for an Item object, and is used as the source of replication when a new organization is created.
+Every Item must inherit from a Base Item.
+Base Items create an implicit common language that can be used across both DiaperBase and PartnerBase.

 **Diaperdrive** - This is similar to a fund-raiser or food-drive.
 It is an often advertised campaign to the community with a declared intention to encourage donations from community members.
 Sometimes the Diaperdrive is held by individuals or organizations that are not the Diaperbank themselves.
 Diaperbanks like to track data on how successful their diaperdrives are, so we provide a means to track it.
 Internally, this is represented by the `DiaperDriveParticipant` model.